 - A very bad and sometimes deadly type of anemia called hemolytic anemia has happened with this drug.
-Call your doctor right away if you have pale skin, dizziness, fever or chills, very bad back or belly pain, dark urine, yellow skin or eyes, or you feel very tired or weak.
+Call the doctor right away if your child has pale skin, dizziness, fever or chills, very bad back or belly pain, dark urine, yellow skin or eyes, or feels very tired or weak.

 - Short-term pain after use.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not give by mouth.
 Use on your child’s skin only.
 Keep out of your child’s mouth, nose, and eyes (may burn).

 - Keep using this drug as you have been told by your child’s doctor or other health care provider, even if your child’s signs get better.